bastianegeter/qPCR_validation/README.md

 ## Usage

-**Step 1:**
-_**Important:**_ The tool requires a very specific data format to function, so please download a modifiable template from the home page.
+**Step 1 (IMPORTANT):** The tool requires a very specific data format to function, so please download a modifiable template from the home page.
 The template consists of a csv file with headers:

 ```
 Plate	Well	Sample_Type	DNA_Sample	Replicate	Target_Cq	IPC_Cq	Std_Conc	Sampling_Point	Extraction_Batch	Volume_Water_Processed

 ```

-## Explanation of headers
-TODO - add specs

 ```
+Header	Details
 Plate	The plate ID that the DNA samples are being run on
 Well	Location of the sample on the plate
 Sample_Type	Type of DNA sample.
 There are six sample types allowed: external negative control (extnc), PCR Negative control (pcrnc), field negative control (fieldnc), positive control (pc), standard (std), and unknown (unkn)